csstools/postcss-plugins/plugins/postcss-logical-float-and-clear/docs/README.md

 - `left-to-right`
 - `right-to-left`

-You can't mix two vertical directions or two horizontal directions so for example `top-to-bottom` and `right-to-left` are valid, but `top-to-bottom` and `bottom-to-top` are not.

-Please do note that `text-align` won't be transformed if `inlineDirection` becomes vertical.
+Please do note that transformations won't run if `inlineDirection` becomes vertical.

 <linkList>
 [CSS Logical Properties and Values]: <specUrl>